Hanuman in very unique posture blessing His devotees

 Thri Nethra Dasa Bhuja Anjaneya

-Sri Rama gives his peerless bow [Kothandam] with arrows and a weapon called Navaneetha to Sri Anjaneya to fight the two demons.
-Vishnu helps by giving the conch [Shanka], Chakra [Sudarshana] and also a weapon called Maththaksham.
+Sri Rajagopal Swami temple,Ananthamangalam, T Nadu Rama gives his peerless bow [Kothandam] with arrows and a weapon called Navaneetha to Sri Anjaneya to fight the two demons.
+Vishnu helps by giving the conch [Shanka], Chakra [Sudarshana], and also a weapon called Maththaksham.
 Brahma gives him a powerful Ankusha.
 Siva gives his third eye and his Trishul to Anjaneya.
 Parvathi Devi gives him her whip [Pasham].
-Laksmi gives Padmam and Garudan gives his wings to Anjaneya.
-Thus Sri Anjaneya armed with all these weapons acquires the form of "Thri Nethra Dasa Bhuja Sri Veera Anjaneya" [Veera Anjaneya with three eyes and ten hands].
-This form of Anjaneya is what is depicted by the deity presiding the temple at Ananthamangalam.
-He carries in his five right hands the Sudharshana, Trishulam, Ankusham, Arrows and Maththaksham.
-His five left hands carry Shanka, Padmam, Pasham, Kothandam and Navaneetham.
+Laksmi gives Padmam, and Garudan his wings to Anjaneya.
+Thus Sri Anjaneya, armed with all these weapons, acquires the form of "Thri Nethra Dasa Bhuja Sri Veera Anjaneya" [Veera Anjaneya with three eyes and ten hands].
+This form of Anjaneya is what is depicted by the deity presiding at the Ananthamangalam.
+He carries in his five right hands the Sudarshana, Trishulam, Ankusham, Arrows, and Maththaksham.
+His five left hands carry Shanka, Padmam, Pasham, Kothandam, and Navaneetham.
 The third eye decorates his forehead.
 He carries a quiver full of arrows on his back.

 Aanandhamangalam | Ananthamangalam